 That’s why managing notifications is so critical.
 Chrome and Safari are among the most popular web browsers for Mac users, and this article shows you exactly how to manage notifications in each browser.
-It’s also advisable to use CleanMyMac X to keep your Mac operating its best, and AdGuard to better control trackers and ads across all browsers you use.
+It’s also advisable to use CleanMyMac X to keep your Mac operating its best.

-Finally, Focus is an excellent third party app for blocking sites without altering your settings.
-Rather than block notifications, you can use Focus to block noise out while you get work done.
+Finally, Focus is an excellent third-party app for blocking sites without altering your settings.
+Rather than block notifications, you can use Focus to block the noise out while you get work done.

 Both Focus and CleanMyMac X are available for free during a seven-day trial of Setapp, an amazing suite of nearly 220 Mac and iPhone productivity apps spanning a wide variety of categories, genres, and use cases.
 When your trial of Setapp ends, continued access to the full Setapp catalog is only $9.99 per month – an awesome deal for so many apps, so why hesitate?
 Give Setapp a try now!